Tuesday, February 9, 2010

 Use this thick sauce as a delicious, decadent drizzle over plain cakes or any other dessert that it would compliment.

-Helpful Hint: The frosting is a little sparse for a double-layered cake, however, with a filling for the middle of the cake, such as custard or cream whipped with cocoa and sweetener, it is then substantial and able to frost the entire cake comfortably.
+Helpful Hints: *The frosting is a little sparse for a double-layered cake; however, with a filling for the middle of the cake, such as custard, apricot fruit spread or cream whipped with cocoa and sweetener, it is then substantial and able to frost the entire cake comfortably.
+Otherwise double the recipe!

 Labels: Cakes and Cheesecakes